adamsilver/fdpb/06-an-inbox.md

 ### List items

-The difference between ordered and undordered lists lies in the name.
-If order matters then&mdash;and sorry for stating the obvious&mdash;use an order list.
-For example, if you're following the steps in a recipe.
+The difference between ordered and unordered lists lies in the name.
+If order matters&mdash;for example, if the user is expected to follow the steps in order, such as a recipe&mdash;use an ordered list.
 An inbox is a list of emails that don't have to be dealt with in order.
-So let's rule out ordered lists and focus on unordered ones instead.
+So let's rule out ordered lists a nd focus on unordered ones instead.

 The advantage of list items over tables is that they are stylistically malleable and therefore responsive.
 On small screens we can stack the information within each list item.
 On big screens we can position the information into columns.
-Also, we can make the entire ‘row’ clickable without resorting to Javascript hacks.
+And we can make the entire ‘row’ clickable without resorting to Javascript hacks.
 Less work and less problems.

 ```HTML
 <ul class="inbox">